tapis-project/tms_server/README.md

 The files in the **config** subdirectory can be modified for development or production purposes.
 The **log4rs.yml** controls logging to the console and to rolling log files in the **~/.tms/logs** directory.
 See **log4rs.yml** for instructions on changing the output directory for the rolloing log.

 The **tms.toml** file specifies the server's runtime options that can be customized at runtime.
+At least one server url should be specified so that the generated livedocs can execute commands.

 ## Using a Non-Default Root Data Directory